 I suppose my best friend had been leaving me bit by bit for months, but the separation made it real in a new, more painful way.
 It was a pain that took my breath away and made it hard to get out of bed.

 I felt pathetic.
 I probably was pathetic, truth be told.
 I was browsing in a bookstore and this book nearly fell into my hand.
+Click here and get the book for yourself.
 I started reading it and realized yes someone has been here before and they know the way out of this misery.
+Reading it was the beginning of feeling better for me.

 Spoiler alert: I made it through those dark days.
 I overcame the loneliness of being single again.
 So can you.
 I made a private Facebook group just for you.
 Join the group, Empowered Single Mom Tribe by clicking here.

 The loneliness after divorce can be part of grief and sadness, and it can even venture into depression.
 The ideas below will help you cope with the pain of loneliness after divorce.